What is robotic process automation?

 7. Control maintains compliance

-There are lot of governance challenges related to instantiating a single bot in environment let alone thousands.
-One Deloitte client spent several meetings trying to determine whether their bot was male or female, a valid gender question but one that must take into account human resources, ethics and other areas of compliance for the business, Kuder says.
+There are lot of governance challenges related to instantiating a single bot let alone thousands.
+One Deloitte client spent several meetings trying to determine whether its bot was male or female, a valid gender question but one that must take into account human resources, ethics, and other areas of compliance for the business.

 8. Build an RPA center of excellence

-The most successful RPA implementations include a center of excellence staffed by people who are responsible for making efficiency programs a success within the organization, Viadro says.
+The most successful RPA implementations include a center of excellence staffed by people who are responsible for making efficiency programs a success within the organization.
 Not every enterprise, however, has the budget for this.
 The RPA center of excellence develops business cases, calculating potential cost optimization and ROI, and measures progress against those goals.
-“That group is typically fairly small and nimble and it scales with the technology staff that are focused on the actual implementation of automation,” Viadro says.
-“I’d encourage all IT leaders across different industries to look for opportunities and understand whether [RPA] will be transformative for their businesses.”

 9. Don’t forget the impact on people